Angle Icon

 Table of Contents

-Imagine sitting in a room where your smart assistant is always on — but never in the way.
+Imagine a smart assistant that's always on — but never in the way.

 That’s ambient listening.

-And in healthcare, it’s not just another new technology, it’s a shift in how we manage care.
+In healthcare, that's not just another new technology, it’s a shift in how we manage care.

 What is ambient listening technology?